Moving to the Cloud: How to Map Out a Successful Cloud Migration Strategy for Your Application

 1. Conduct an audit of the current state of the application

-During this phase, you should conduct an initial assessment of their IT infrastructure to understand their current resources and how they can be migrated.
+During software audit phase, you should conduct an initial assessment of their IT infrastructure to understand their current resources and how they can be migrated.
 Answer the following questions:

 • What are your existing applications, resources, dependencies, and technical limitations?